Mid-season Preventive Boat Maintenance

 12th July 2021

 Whether a boat gets used daily, weekly, or only on occasion, it deserves a little TLC.
 In general, this involves simply eyeballing the various systems and making sure that all are shipshape.
 Failures are usually the result of incremental problems that can be spotted well before they cause downtime.
-Therefore, it’s so important to spend a day inspecting belts, hoses, batteries, plumbs, wiring, filters, accessories, safety equipment, etc., during the season.
+Therefore, it’s so important to spend a day on boat maintenance inspecting belts, hoses, batteries, plumbs, wiring, filters, accessories, safety equipment, etc., during the season.

 Identify and fix problems now, before they become problems underway